 Hunters who harvest deer, elk, moose or caribou outside of Minnesota are reminded that whole carcasses cannot be brought into the state.

-This restriction is part of efforts to minimize the opportunity for chronic wasting disease to become established in Minnesota.
+The restriction is part of efforts to minimize the opportunity for CWD to become established in Minnesota.

 Only the following cervid parts may be brought into Minnesota: